-Saturn Vue years to avoid — most common problems
+Best and worst Saturn Vue years — which to avoid

 Most common Saturn Vue problems

 Based on all the common problem reports on Car Complaints and NHTSA, the Saturn Vue isn’t the most reliable SUV out there.
 We’ve encountered driver reports with complaints on numerous different vital components of the car, so let us guide you through them all:

 One of the worst issues that Saturn Vue drivers had to face over the years is faulty transmission, especially on models equipped with a CVT transmission.
 Besides transmission-related problems, there are also reports on power steering fluid leaks and problems with the power steering pump.